-J-2 visa-holders are authorized to work in the U.S. as long as they obtain an EAD (Employment Authorization Document) card from the U.S. Department of Homeland Security.
+J-2 visa-holders are eligible to work in the U.S. as long as they obtain an EAD (Employment Authorization Document) card from the U.S. Department of Homeland Security.
 Currently, EAD cards are taking up to 90 to 120 days to process.

 - Completed I-765 Application Form